 With a core belief in the transformative power of the arts, we open up opportunities for adults and children of all ages that inspire creativity, expand confidence and bring the community together.
-Our outreach programmes engage 20,000 people each year, in the theatre, schools and other community settings.
+Our outreach programmes engages 13,000 people each year, in the theatre, schools and other community settings.
 We engage with those who are underrepresented, hard to reach or at risk and we drive long term impact for communities.

 We work with children and young people through a range of regular groups, as well as workshops and holiday courses.
 Anyone participating in a regular group can audition for our Youth Ensemble shows, which give theatre makers of the future the chance to perform on The Watermill's stage in a professionally-led production.
-In addition, our annual School's Tour allows us to reach hundreds of young people in the local area.

-We are also committed to building pathways into the creative industries for young people, creating multiple work experience opportunities each year and delivering projects like Careers in the Arts (in collaboration with Corn Exchange Newbury).
+We are also committed to building pathways into the creative industries for young people, creating multiple work experience opportunities each year and delivering projects like Careers in the Arts in collaboration with Corn Exchange Newbury (funded by Greenham Trust).